TwinklyStar/musrSim-jp/README.md

 2022-11-26 (ML)

 Add root event selector.
+Only events that satisfy the selection will be stored\
 You can customize your selection in `rootEventSelector::Selector()`, which is in `rootEventSelector.cc`\
 A simple example is already provided in `rootEventSelector::Selector()`\
 After adding your cut, be sure to **build again before running**.